China Railways MT1

-The China Railways MT1 class steam locomotive was a class of 4-8-2 steam locomotives for goods trains operated by the China Railway.
-They were originally built for the South Manchuria Railway (Mantetsu) in Japan in 1936.
+The China Railways MT1 class steam locomotive was a class of "Mountain" type steam locomotives for goods trains operated by the China Railway.
+They were originally built in Japan for the South Manchuria Railway (Mantetsu) in 1936.
 The "Mate" name came from the American naming system for steam locomotives, under which locomotives with 4-8-2 wheel arrangement were called "Mountain".

 History

 As the development of Manchukuo continued and the population of cities like Xinjing and Harbin grew, it became necessary to transport increasing quantities of fresh foods to the north.
 To fill this need, express fish trains were planned, for which a goods locomotive capable of high speed operation was required.
 The result of this requirement was the Matei class superheated tender locomotive built in 1936.
 They were the largest Mantetsu locomotives in terms of length and weight, and were equipped with a Schmidt type E superheater, a feedwater heater, and an automatic stoker.
 Originally planned with a 4-6-2 wheel arrangement and intended for high-speed transport of perishable foods to the north, but the need to pull regular goods trains southbound led to the use of a 4-8-2 arrangement for traction and larger wheel diameter for increased speed.
 A total of seven were built by Kawasaki and Hitachi in 1936.
 They were used mainly on express goods trains between Dalian and Xinjing, and could pull 1,700 t of freight at 90 km/h, and they were also occasionally used on southbound passenger trains.